InfiniTimeOrg/InfiniTime/doc/code/WatchFaces.md

-# Add Watch Faces
+# Add Watchfaces

-This page will help you:

-- Add a new Watch Face to InfiniTime
+This page will help you to add a new Watch Face to InfiniTime.

 ## Theory